 - YouTube ads are measured in CPM (cost per thousand), and most businesses pay a CPM of between $4 to $10.

 - The average business sets a $10 daily budget for its YouTube advertising campaign.

 - It costs around $2,000 on average to reach 100,000 views of your YouTube ad.

-Now, while these numbers give you an idea of what you might pay when it comes to YouTube ads, a variety of factors can determine the overall cost of advertising on YouTube.
+Now, while these numbers give you an idea of YouTube ad cost, a variety of factors can determine the overall cost of advertising on YouTube.

 - Your YouTube advertising campaign goals.